rbackman/Eclipsicle/README.md

    `.obj` models for visualization.
 Use the **Load Model** button in the interface to import a mesh and inspect how your animations map onto a real object.
 Loaded meshes use sharp per-face lighting via a "shaded" shader so geometric forms appear crisp.
-The LEDs are always drawn on top of the model and a **Show Ground** checkbox toggles a ground grid aligned with the bottom of the loaded mesh.
+The LEDs can be displayed as billboards, spheres or cubes with a configurable radius.
+LEDs are always drawn on top of the model and a **Show Ground** checkbox toggles a ground grid aligned with the bottom of the loaded mesh.

 The code uses a modular `ParameterManager` class so that each subsystem can expose tunable parameters.
 See `shared.h` for enums describing menus, parameters and message types.
 Parameters are exchanged over serial/Mesh using the IDs from this header so that the C++ firmware and Python UI stay in sync.